purveshmakode24/codesnipp/README.md

 #### How to Submit a Code Change:

-1) Fork the repository
+1) Fork the repository.
 2) Create a branch solely for the changes you are making.
         - This will be your "feature" branch.
 3) Commit your changes to this "feature" branch you created.
       - Do not change so much that your code cannot be reviewed in under 30 minutes.
         For commits:
-           - The title should be less than 51 characters
+           - The title should be less than 51 characters.
-           - The commit should have a concise, explanatory body
+           - The commit should have a concise, explanatory body.
            - It should wrap at 70 characters.
            - It should include the "what" and "why" of this commit.
- 4) Submit a pull request
+ 4) Submit a pull request.
      - PRs should be short enough to review in 30 minutes.
      - A template will guide you through the process when you create a PR.